• Skip to primary navigation

 Old Fashioned Apple Cake

+A tried & true Old Fashioned Apple Cake.
 This cake is very moist and a bit sticky.
-Sweet and simple, it’s a perfect dessert for any occasion, any time of the year.
-I love it as is but it’s wonderful topped with some whipped cream, caramel syrup or vanilla ice cream.
+Sweet and simple, it's a perfect dessert for any occasion, any time of the year.
+Quick & easy to make – it requires only a few ingredients.

 Ingredients